 The mudroom is a little more of a functional issue- the bench portion of the cubbies has been chipping, as painted millwork does with heavy use, so I wish I had done stained walnut there.
 I also wish I had done real brick floors in a warmer tone instead of settling for this grey faux brick.
 Painting the ceiling is easy, as would be a window treatment- but since this is Beans’ preferred spot to lie it would probably get ruined.

-Why I did not put a disposal in here I do not know.
+Why I did not put a disposal in here in the butlers pantry, I do not know.
 I’m so annoyed I didn’t.

 Why I never did a pink room for my only daughter in our old house (remember her nursery???) or this house I don’t know, but girlfriend now has OPINIONS and has decided she hates her room and wants a PINK room.
 Pray for me- I fear this child is going to give me a run for my money, literally.
 I love her room, and this paper was so pricey, so I am very hard pressed to lean into what I am sure are whims that will change as soon as next year possibly!